scottfr/State-Provider/README.md

 >
 > var dataTracked = sp.add(data);

-When the tracked data is modified, a record of the changes made to it will autoamtically be made:
+When the tracked objects are modified, a record of the changes made to them will automatically be saved in the state provider:

 > dataTracked.title = "A New Book";